bmanders716/bmanders716.github.io/cookbook.md

 Salsify Patties.

 _Ingredients_--Some patty-cases, made as for oysters.
-               Ω†lb. of salsify.
+               Ì†¨b. of salsify.
-               1†oz. of flour.
+               1‡Ø∫. of flour.
-               Ω pint of milk.
+               Ì†∞int of milk.
                2 tablespoonfuls of cream.
                A few drops of lemon juice.
                Pepper and salt.